🇺🇸 Florida

 Chapter 718 (condominiums), Chapter 720 (HOAs), and Chapter 719 (cooperatives) each have specific owner rights, disclosure, and meeting requirements.
 TidyHQ's governance tools support meeting minutes, notice distribution, and records requests.

-Florida nonprofits that solicit donations must register with FDACS annually.
-TidyHQ tracks categorized donation income and gross receipts you need for the renewal.
+Florida nonprofits that solicit donations register with FDACS annually.
+TidyHQ tracks categorised donation income and gross receipts your treasurer or CPA can use when completing the renewal.

-Florida 501(c)(3) organizations with consumer's certificate of exemption track taxable vs non-taxable income separately.
-TidyHQ categorizes revenue for your CPA.
+Florida nonprofits with sales tax exemption need to track taxable vs non-taxable income separately.
+TidyHQ categorises revenue so your CPA has the split they need.

 For Florida HOAs, condo associations, and nonprofits